GFlowNet Foundations: GFlowNets on Sets, Graphs, and to Marginalize Joint Distributions

 \subsection{GFlowNet on Graphs}

 A graph is a special kind of set in which there are two kinds of elements: nodes and edges, with edges being pairs of node indices.
 Graphs may also have content attached to nodes and/or edges.
 The set operations described in the previous section can thus be specialized accordingly.
 Some actions (i.e. edges in the GFlowNet DAG) could insert a node while other actions could insert an edge.
 The set of allowable actions can be limited, for example to make sure the graph has a single connected component, or to ensure acyclicity.
-Like for sets in general, one cannot have an action which adds a node or edge which is already in the set.
+Like for sets in general, one cannot have an action which adds a node or edge which is already in the set. \citet{deleu2022bayesian} used a GFlowNet over DAGs in order to learn an approximation of the posterior distribution over the graphical structure of a Bayesian Network.
+While the GFlowNet was learned by minimizing some loss derived from flow-matching conditions as in \cref{sec:flow-matching-losses}, they showed that the resulting distribution is an accurate approximation of the target posterior.
 Since graphs are sets, all the GFlowNet operations on sets can be applied on graphs.